Cisco Spark Security

 Only people who have successfully authenticated with our service can view messages and files in Cisco Spark spaces.
 Unauthorized people who try accessing the URL of a space can’t see what has been shared.

 Cisco Spark Hybrid data security (Spring 2017)

-The cornerstone of end-to-end content encryption in the Cisco Spark Cloud is a component known as the key management server (KMS).
-The KMS is responsible for creating, storing, authorizing, and providing access to the encryption keys that Cisco Spark clients use to encrypt and decrypt messages and files.
-End-to-end encryption in Cisco Spark is possible because of the architectural and operational separation between the KMS and the rest of the Cisco Spark Cloud.
+The cornerstone of end-to-end content encryption in the Cisco Spark Platform is a component known as the key management server (KMS).
+The KMS is responsible for creating, storing, authorizing, and providing access to the encryption keys that the Cisco Spark app uses to encrypt and decrypt messages and files.
+End-to-end encryption in Cisco Spark is possible because of the architectural and operational separation between the KMS and the rest of the Cisco Spark Platform.
 Think of them as being in separate realms, or trust domains, in the cloud: The KMS is in the security realm and all other component services that make up Cisco Spark are in the core.
 Security-conscious enterprise customers may choose to deploy the security realm services, including the KMS, on their own premises.

-- On-prem deployment of the security realm through the CCM
+- On-prem deployment of the security realm through the Cloud Collaboration Management portal (CCM)

 - Key management services.
 (Bring your own DB for storage of keys.)

 - Search indexer: Create and encrypt search indexes, submit encrypted search terms for content searches.

 - eDiscovery on-prem engine: While the eDiscovery UI will be hosted in the cloud, the engine remains on-prem for customers who opt to deploy HDS in their data centers.